-- C8.1 The assessment of the environmental effects of the proposed development in respect of transport has covered severance, driver and bus user delay, pedestrian and cyclist amenity and accidents and safety. - C8.2 A TA has been prepared which details the transport aspects of the proposed development and the data used in its assessment in detail. - C8.3 The assessment has been undertaken in the context of guidance from the IEMA and in the context of the TA prepared in support of the planning application. - C8.4 A CEMP and CTMP are embedded into the development to minimise the impact of construction traffic on the transport networks.
+- C8.1 The assessment of the environmental effects of the proposed development in respect of transport has covered severance, driver and bus user delay, pedestrian and cyclist amenity and accidents and safety. - C8.2 A TA has been prepared which details the transport aspects of the proposed development and the data used in its assessment in detail. - C8.3 The assessment has been undertaken in the context of guidance from the IEMA and in the context of the TA. - C8.4 A Framework CEMP and CTMP are embedded into the design of the development to minimise the impact of construction traffic on the transport networks.
 No additional mitigation measures over and above the requirements outlined in the CEMP have been identified at this stage. - C8.5 Similarly, a bus service is proposed as embedded mitigation to encourage sustainable transport to the development site.
 Further additional mitigation is expected through the implementation of travel planning measures and contributions towards junction upgrades.
-However, there are also opportunities to reduce the impact further through the emerging Transport Strategy for the Teesworks area, as described in Section C6.0 above, although no commitment is being made to this at this stage of the process. - C8.6 To mitigate the impact on driver delay at the main access junction (A66 / Tees Dock Road roundabout) it is recommended that improvements be delivered at the junction when the additional access arm is added.
-Changes will be required at the junction to accommodate the new site access and this provides the opportunity to review other operational elements of the junction. - C8.7 No allowance has been made to discount the effects of traffic generated by previous uses on site.
-Trips generated by the previous industrial use will have been on the transport network prior to the site being cleared. - C8.8 The effects, and any residual effects, of the proposed development during operation are summarised in Table C8.1.
-Note, if no effect has been identified they are not included below.
-As a high level qualitative assessment has been done for the construction phase, the results are not set out below.
+However, there are opportunities to reduce the impact further through the emerging Transport Strategy for the Teesworks area, as described in Section C6.0 above, although no commitment is being made to this at this stage of the process. - No allowance has been made to discount the effects of traffic generated by previous uses on site.
+Trips generated by the previous office use will have been on the transport network prior to the site being cleared. - C8.7 The effects, and any residual effects, of the proposed development are summarised in Table C8.1.
+As a high level qualitative assessment has been undertaken for the construction phase of development, the results are not included here. - None of the residual effects as a result of the proposed development are expected to be Significant.
+At a number of receptors, no effect has been identified and for completeness these are also summarised below.

-Table C8.1: Summary of Transport Effects during operation
+Table C8.1: Summary of Transport Effects